The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 **Bloodfest is up but No Mercy is on cooldown:**\
 Burst Strike or Fated Circle until your gauge is empty, then use Bloodfest to refill.

-* If Gnashing Fang is coming up, you can use Gnashing Fang to dump 1 cart unless waiting for Gnashing will cause you to hold Bloodfest for several GCDs, in that case, Burst Strike to zero Cartridges ➞ Bloodfest ➞ Gnashing Fang.
+* If Gnashing Fang is coming up, you can use Gnashing Fang to dump 1 cartridge unless waiting for Gnashing will cause you to hold Bloodfest for several GCDs, in that case, Burst Strike to zero Cartridges ➞ Bloodfest ➞ Gnashing Fang.

 **Bloodfest is up and No Mercy is ready:**\
 No Mercy is to be entered the same as any other window, being already at 3/3 Cartridges.